devicons/devicon/CONTRIBUTING.md

 <h2 id="discordServer">Discord server</h2>
 <p>
 We are running a Discord server.
 You can go here to talk, discuss, and more with the maintainers and other people, too.
 Here's the invitation: https://discord.gg/hScy8KWACQ.
 If you don't have a GitHub account but want to suggest ideas or new icons, you can do that here in our Discord channel.
+<b>Note that the Discord server is unofficial, and Devicons is still being maintained via GitHub.<b>
 </p>